 This would also have avoided looking for the best price on replacement wheel speed sensors.
 On county vehicles you have to get three parts bids and submit the cheapest for approval.
 This extends the down time of the fleet vehicles but assures efficient use of tax payer funds.

 You can probably guess I decided to dig into the technical service bulletins to see if I could find a factory issued TSB related to Ford ABS problems.

 Once again I was not disappointed by the factory reporting process and found that there where actually three separate technical alert publications about specific Ford ABS light repairs.

-The first bulletin covered the problem that I have mentioned above.
+The first one covered the problem that I have mentioned above.
 The second bulletin I got from Mitchel 1 that describes a common anti-lock light problem where the reluctor ring is either missing a tooth or has been damaged by road debris.

 If you have damaged or a broken tooth on the ring this can and will provide an intermittent signal to the front wheel speed sensor.
 A few different codes may set in this situation.

 This reluctor ring looks like a gear with teeth on it.
 As the wheel rotates the teeth pass the magnetic wheel speed sensor and provides a reading that is translated into miles per hour.

 When the brake computer see's the wheel is not moving it begins to pulse the brake calipers on that particular wheel.
 If it receives false information or erratic signals it will turn on the warning light to notify the driver of a problem with the ABS system.